Effective Radius of a Discrete Moving Polymer: Lower Bound on the Partition Function

-For $i=j$, the probability trivially satisfies $\widehat{P}_T^{(a)}(u(0,i)=u(0,j)) = 1$.
-For $i\neq j$, the increment $u(0,i)-u(0,j)$ is Gaussian under $\widehat{P}^{(a)}_T$, but its mean and variance require explicit computation.
-By linearity of expectation, the Gaussian nature of $\xi$ and Fubini’s theorem (since the series converges absolutely in $L^2$), we interchange expectation and summation:
+For $i\neq j$, the increment $u(0,i)-u(0,j)$ is Gaussian under $\widehat{P}_T^{(a)}$, and its mean and variance can be computed explicitly.
+By linearity of expectation, the Gaussianity of $\xi$, and Fubini's theorem (the series being absolutely convergent in $L^2$),

-Note that the summation over $n$ of $\phi_m(n)$ vanishes due to orthogonality and the eigenbasis structure, the entire expression evaluates to zero.
-Equivalently, since the initial profile in expectation is constant, the solution of the discrete heat equation preserves this constant expectation at all times, yielding zero mean increment.